 Mosquitoes are a real challenge in climates with frequent rainfalls.
 Highly annoying for their bites that itch and sting, mosquitoes also can carry West Nile virus and other diseases.
 Although they are always going to be a part of summer nights, there are things you can do to lessen the number of mosquitoes in your yard and keep them away from you.

 The most basic solution is to remove and drain any standing water where mosquitoes can breed.
 Water that is regularly moved or rotated with a pump is less likely to harbor mosquito eggs.
 Children's swimming pools, open buckets, tires, cans, and clogged gutters should all be emptied weekly.
 If you have standing water that can't be removed, buy larvicide products with a biological control to dunk into the water on a regular basis.

 You can try mechanical products such as bug zappers and other electronic devices, but research indicates they may kill more beneficial insects than pests and may not work well.
 Electric or propane suction traps can work under the right conditions, but depending upon their placement location, wind direction, and trapping efficiency, traps may actually draw more mosquitoes into an area than they catch, according to the American Mosquito Control Association.

 Citronella candles, coils, and torches help repel mosquitoes in the areas covered by the smoke, but wind can limit their effectiveness.

 Be aware that "natural" bug sprays or plant-based insect repellents are still formed with chemicals.
 The Centers for Disease Control has determined that repellents which contain the following active ingredients provide reasonably long-lasting protection to help people reduce the bites of disease-carrying insects:

-Citronella grass (Cymbopogon nardus) and its cousin lemon grass (Cymbopogon citratus) contain ingredients often used in bug repellent oils and sprays.
+Citronella grass (Cymbopogon nardus) and its cousin lemongrass (Cymbopogon citratus) contain ingredients often used in bug repellent oils and sprays.
 These grasses are intolerant of cold temperatures and grow year-round only in USDA Zone 10 and warmer.
 Grow them in full sun in well-drained soil or containers.